Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-To address the challenges described above, this manuscript introduces two methodological advances.
-First, in an effort to model the potential effects of AF-associated atrial remodeling, we obtain patient-specific atrial anatomical models and rig and morph these models to vary the volume of LAA and the area of the ostium \cite{duenas2022morphing}.
-As a result, we digitally expand our patient database to run 180 CFD simulations on six patients, gaining knowledge of how atrial remodeling exacerbates each patient's hemodynamic substrate for LAA thrombosis.
+\rebuttal{Our working hypothesis is that data-driven reduced-order models of hemodynamic metrics can identify distinct flow patterns associated with LAA stasis.
+To evaluate our hypothesis and build a methodological framework to derive such models, we} introduce two methodological advances.
+First, to model the potential effects of AF-associated atrial remodeling, we obtain patient-specific atrial anatomical models and rig and morph these models to vary the LAA volume and the ostium area \cite{duenas2022morphing}.
+As a result, we digitally expanded our patient database to run 180 CFD simulations on six \rebuttal{anatomies}, gaining knowledge of how atrial remodeling exacerbates each patient's hemodynamic substrate for LAA thrombosis. \rebuttal{Although a larger database could be generated using implicit approaches based on, e.g., deep neural networks, it is unclear whether these techniques could achieve the same level of controllability to introduce highly specific geometric modifications, as we did here.} \rebuttal{An effort was made to isolate the simultaneous effects of AF (heart rate reduction, wall kinetics, cardiac output) from the anatomic effects produced by adverse atrial remodeling.
+This effort included, in addition to performing fixed-wall simulations, considering the same heart rate, flow profile, and cardiac output range for AF and non-AF anatomies.}